C-Bridge17/sportsTube/README.md

 ### Key Features
 - CSURF library used to prevent csrf attacks
 - Logged in users can view, comment and categorize videos.
-- Redux Store State is used to manage data on the front end
+- Redux Store State is used to manage data on the front end.
 - Videos are from (www.youtube.com)

 ***